-Granted, there is much cyber-protection software to choose from and most PCs come with monthly trials or yearly subscriptions to known brands like Norton, Symantec, Avira and McAfee and so on.
-Apple continues to brag about its virus-free operating systems while Windows 10 also now comes standard with Windows Defender for basic online protection.
-But like any virus in nature and virtually, the is always the survival process of mutation.
+Granted, there is an array of cyber-protection software to choose from and most PCs come with monthly trials or yearly subscriptions to known brands like Norton, Symantec, Avira and McAfee.
+Apple continues to boast about its virus-free operating systems while Windows 10 also now comes standard with Windows Defender for basic online protection.
+But like any virus in nature and virtually – there is always the option to mutate.

-The threats of 10 years ago have evolved and become cleverer in their formidable attack and breaching of the most fortified systems.
-So, the antivirus software industry is having to adapt and cater for all the possible scenarios that can pose a damaging threat to a home or business PC.
+The online threats and viruses of 10 years ago have evolved and become more elusive in their formidable attack and breaching of the most fortified systems.
+So, the antivirus software industry has to adapt and cater for such scenarios that can lead to serious damage a home or business PC.

-Let’s be real, the only way to fully secure your device or desktop today is to stay away completely from the Internet – which is equivalent to locking yourself up and a cabin in the woods with nothing but nature to engage with.
-Threats arise from websites browsed, emails opened, applications and programs downloaded from the net, social media platforms and even through hacking of your IP address not only by dodgy people but now also by clever AI-powered machines called ‘bots’.
+Let’s be real, the only way to fully secure your device or desktop today is to stay away completely from the Internet.
+This is however the equivalent of locking yourself up and a cabin in the woods with nothing electronic.

 There is a lot of documentation on their website including how to even secure your data from third-party applications operating on Facebook.
-But the main features, which come at affordable prices (ranging from $40 to $100 annually), are a steal for what you get in comparison to the others.
+The main features however, which come at bargain prices ( $40 to $100 annually), are a steal for what you get in comparison to the others.

 These features include:

 +PC Tune-ups – Optimising your PC to ensure it is working as quickly as it should, and this comes with a software updater.
-This is over and above the standard optimization functions, every PC comes with.
-So, deleting duplicate items like cookies, pictures from online browsing and files unknowingly stored in several places on the same PC or network is done via its junk remover to free up disk space.
+Deleting duplicate items like cookies, pictures from online browsing and files unknowingly stored in several places on the same PC or network, is done via its junk remover to free up disk space.

 +Internet security – shielding against viruses, malware, spam, ransomware and phishing attacks that originate from web-browsing and Email.

-+Hacker attacks protection – active (or manual) shielding against the compromising of everything important on your PC if you are a person or business of interest.
++Hacker attacks protection – active (or manual) shielding against the compromise of everything important on your PC for individuals or businesses.

-+Up to date security – this is a big plus in their offering because they are constantly upgrading the software to adapt to the threats and viruses – in the background.
-This is possible via their cloud servers and is the reason why they don’t even have years at the end of the name of the brand or package anymore – it is always current.
++Up to date security – this is a big plus in their offering because they are constantly upgrading the software to adapt to the threats and viruses . this is carried out in the background.
+This is possible because of their cloud servers – so it is always current.

 +Options – you have an array of bundles to choose based on your needs so you can build it up as your family or business needs grow.
-Great for households and small start-ups as these are non-locking-in, ‘pay as you use subscriptions’ (payment via Credit Card, Alipay, PayPal or wire transfer).
+Great for households and small start-ups as these are non-locking-in So you can comfortably choose a ‘pay as you use subscription’ that suits your budget. **Payments via Credit Card, Alipay, PayPal or wire transfer**

-There are many other additional services such as online guides great blogs that are updated with the latest cyber security trends and threats, and technical support for both business and home – we are yet to test those as so far as we have had no snags, but good to know this is available and included in the subscription.
+There are many other additional services such as online guides, great blogs that are updated with the latest cyber security trends and threats.
+They also offer technical support for both business and home.
+We are yet to test it as we have had no snags.
+It is nevertheless good to know this is available and included in the subscription.